Alzheimer's disease: Misfolded protein

 The tau hypothesis proposes that abnormalities of the tau protein initiate the disease cascade, at least in cases of idiopathic Alzheimer's disease.
 The tau hypothesis is supported by the histopathological findings of Heiko Braak and colleagues that tauopathy can be detected in certain neurons before Aβ plaques are evident.
 Specifically, Alzheimer's starts with the hyperphosphorylation of tau in specific vulnerable neuronal populations such as the locus coeruleus and projection neurons of the association cortex.
-There is agreement in the research community that tau contributes strongly to dementia in Alzheimer's disease, but tauopathy occurs in over 30 diseases besides Alzheimer's disease).
+There is agreement in the research community that tau contributes strongly to dementia in Alzheimer's disease.
+Tauopathy occurs in over 30 diseases in addition to Alzheimer's disease.
 In addition, mutations of the gene for tau (MAPT) cause neurodegenerative disorders known as primary tauopathies, but these diseases occur in the absence of Aβ proteopathy.
 Current evidence thus favors abnormal Aβ as the prime mover of Alzheimer's disease.
 However, the Aβ hypothesis and tau hypothesis are not mutually exclusive, in that abnormalities of Aβ initiate the disease and tauopathy is required for its complete expression.

 Hormonal

 Because women have a higher incidence of AD than men, it has been thought that estrogen deficiency during menopause is a risk factor.

-In a 2025 analysis of the Canadian Longitudinal Study on Aging earlier age at menopause was linked with lower cognitive performance.
+In a 2025 analysis of the Canadian Longitudinal Study on Aging, earlier age at menopause was linked with lower cognitive performance.

 Infection

 The possibility that infectious agents cause Alzheimer's disease has been considered since the early 20th century, when Oskar Fischer likened amyloid plaques to small masses (called 'Drusen') of a microbe called actinomyces.
 Since then, at least 15 different agents, including bacteria, viruses, fungi and protozoa, have been proposed to cause Alzheimer's disease.
 No definitive evidence has been presented that a specific infectious agent is necessary and sufficient to cause Alzheimer's disease.
 However, it is possible that microbial infections might act as risk factors for the disease.
-For example, human herpes viruses such as HSV1, HHV6 and HHV7 have been linked to the risk of Alzheimer's disease.
+For example, human herpes viruses such as HSV-1, HHV-6, and HHV-7 have been linked to the risk of Alzheimer's disease.
 In addition, some pathogens have been reported to seed Aβ deposition in the brain, and aggregated Aβ has antimicrobial properties, suggesting that Aβ plaques might form when brain cells generate Aβ to fight infection.
 Researchers caution that brain infections can cause dementia by mechanisms unrelated to Alzheimer's disease.